sohnya/cloud-project/README.md

 _Figure: Firewall rules in org-b_

-To test the the configuration works as expected, I used the [network_management_connectivity_test](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/network_management_connectivity_test_resource) module in Terraform.
+To test the the configuration works as expected, I used the a connectivity test from the `Network Connectivity` tool in Google Cloud, and it's corresponding Terraform module ([network_management_connectivity_test](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/network_management_connectivity_test_resource)).

 Below are screenshots of the connectivity test results.

 ![Connectivity tests A](images/connectivity-a.png?raw=true "Connectivity tests A")
 _Figure: Connectivity tests in org-a_